ansible/ansible/docs/docsite/rst/community/reporting_bugs_and_features.rst

 Bugs in ansible-core
 --------------------

-Before reporting a bug, use the bug/issue search to check for already reported issues.
+Before reporting a bug, use the bug/issue search to check for :ref:`already reported issues <https://github.com/ansible/ansible/issues>.
 Unsure if you found a bug?
 Report the behavior on the :ref:`mailing list or community chat first <communication>`.

 Do not open issues for "how do I do this" type questions.
 These are great topics for community chat channels or a mailing list, where things are likely to be more of a discussion.